audgirka/ansible-portal-chart/README.md

 Now using project "my-project" on server "https://openshift.example.com:6443".
 ```

-### Choose environment
+## Choose environment

 Before installing the chart, determine which environment to use.
 There are two environments: **development** and **production**.

-If you are using this chart to test changes to [ansible-backstage-plugins](https://github.com/ansible/ansible-backstage-plugins), you will likely want to use the development values.

-If you are using this chart in a production environment, you will need to use the production values.
+This chart defaults to using the production environment and should only be switched to development if you are testing changes to the Ansible plugins or this chart.

+The production environment requires a plugin-registry set up in your OpenShift project.

+The development environment pulls plugin images from the [ansible-backstage-plugins Quay repository](https://quay.io/repository/ansible/ansible-backstage-plugins).
+The `main` tag is pulled by default.
+See the ["Development Environment"](#development-environment) section for configuration instructions.

+## Installation

+Follow the steps below for the installation procedure, and refer to the other sections of this README as needed before installing.

+**Note:** The install name must be unique for each deployment to avoid conflicts with existing releases.
+If a release with the same name already exists, the installation will fail.

+### Installing from OpenShift Helm Catalog

+**Procedure**

+1. Ensure you have already completed the ["Create plugin registry"](#create-plugin-registry) step.
+2. Click the "Create" button at the top of the modal dialog on the chart page.
+3. Update values as indicated in the Production ["Update values file" section](#update-values-file).
+4. Click "Create" at the bottom of the page to launch the deployment.

+### Installing from local chart repository

+**Procedure**

+1. Ensure you have already completed the ["Create plugin registry"](#create-plugin-registry) step, or switched to the development environment.
+2. Update your own values file as indicated in the Production ["Update values file" section](#update-values-file) or Development ["Update values file" section](#update-values-files) sections.
+3. Use the following command to install the chart:

+    ```console
+    helm install <install-name> <path-to-chart> -f <your-values-file>
+    ```

+    Example:
+    ```console
+    helm install my-installation . -f my-values.yaml
+    ```

 ## Production environment